 Cytecare aims at the use of technology, where patient data is stored digitally and as new cases come in, the older cases are referred to algorithmically by doctors to come up with the best cancer treatment methods.

 India lags behind industrially developed regions such as the US and Europe in cancer treatment, with only 40 out of 100 cases of cancer being cured completely as opposed to 60 per 100 cases in the west.
 Despite cancer being India’s third largest killer, the country lacks expertise in oncology as opposed to cardiology.

 India is witnessing new models to bring cancer treatment to patients.
-Bengaluru-based HCG Global has built an hub and spoke model - with satellite treatment centres in smaller towns to improve reach and bring down cost.
+Bengaluru-based HCG Global has built a hub and spoke model – with satellite treatment centres in smaller towns to improve reach and bring down cost.
 The Premji Invest backed HCG also has built a model that brings practitioners as partners in the initiative.

-In order to differentiate itself from other cancer care centres in the country, Cytecare is looking to personalise treatment.
-Every case that comes into the hospital will be reviewed by a Tumor Board - a group of experts from within the hospital and outside that will collaborate to decide on the best mode of treatment.
+In order to differentiate itself from other cancer care centres in the country, Cytecare is looking to personalize treatment.
+Every case that comes into the hospital will be reviewed by a Tumor Board – a group of experts from within the hospital and outside that will collaborate to decide on the best mode of treatment.

 “Cancer is divided into many organ sites and each of these have to be treated by specialists in that organ site.
 This dramatically improves outcomes for the patient.
 The second thing we’re pushing for is catching cancer early, so there are many new compounds you can use to detect tumours and we’ll be using those,” said Suresh Ramu, co-founder and CEO at Cytecare.

 With backgrounds in clinical research at Quintiles India, both founders of Cytecare know the dearth of quality data on cancer cases in India.
 A large part of the hospital’s focus will be on collecting in-depth data which can not only help improve a patient’s chance of beating cancer when treated at Cytecare, but anywhere in India.